 When things get challenging or stressful, we attempt to reduce our anxiety by doing things (sometimes anything).
 By doing things we feel like we are making progress.
 However, this doesn’t solve the problem at and can even make it worse.

-There Are Suprisingly Few Product Engineers
+There Are Surprisingly Few Product Engineers

 Justificationism Secures Ideas Against Change